dfki-ric-underactuated-lab/double_pendulum/docs/text/dynamics.rst

 The Double Pendulum System
 ==========================

-This page gives an overview over the mathematical desciption of the double pendulum dynamics.
+This page gives an overview over the mathematical description of the double pendulum dynamics.